— Color palette guide · Updated May 2026

 How many colors should a capsule wardrobe have?

 Three to five total.
-The mathematical rule: 3 neutrals plus 1–2 accent colours.
+The mathematical rule: 3 neutrals plus 1–2 accent colors.
 Three neutrals ensure every piece pairs with every other piece — the multiplication math that makes capsules work.
 One or two accents add visual interest.
-More than five total colours starts creating piece-combinations that don't work, which defeats the capsule purpose.
+More than five total colors starts creating piece-combinations that don't work, which defeats the capsule purpose.

 Can a capsule wardrobe have bright colors?

 Yes — but in restraint.
-The right approach: 80% neutrals (cream, navy, charcoal, camel) plus 20% in a single accent colour you actually wear.
-People who try to build colourful capsules typically end up with non-combining pieces and a closet full of orphans.
-A dedicated 'colourful' capsule (multiple bright colours) is possible but requires careful colour theory — it's not the default capsule approach.
+The right approach: 80% neutrals (cream, navy, charcoal, camel) plus 20% in a single accent color you actually wear.
+People who try to build colorful capsules typically end up with non-combining pieces and a closet full of orphans.
+A dedicated 'colorful' capsule (multiple bright colors) is possible but requires careful color theory — it's not the default capsule approach.

 Should men and women use different palettes?